 How Football Handicapping Works

 At the start of each game a bookmaker will set a price for each team to win the match.
-This line will reflect how likely it is for that team to win.
-The more likely a team is to win the shorter the price, the less likely the longer the price.
+This line will reflect the probability of that team winning, so the more likely a team is to win the shorter the price will be, and the less likely the longer the price will be.

-The handicapping will be of a certain number of goals and often look like +1.0 or -1.0 meaning they start with a 1 goal lead or trail by 1 goal before the game starts.
+The handicapping will be displayed as a certain number of goals such as +1.0 or -1.0 meaning the team starts with a 1 goal lead or trails by 1 goal before the game starts.
 At the end of the game you will need to add or subtract the handicap number to get the ‘true’ handicapped result and find out if your bet wins or not.

 Handicapped bets may look something like this:

 Arsenal (-1.0) 1.60 v Norwich (+1.0) 2.00